 First version of the Colnago Arabesque frame.

-It seems the early Colnago Arabesque frames were built using tubes from the first version of the Colnago Nuovo Mexico.
+It seems the early Colnago Arabesque frames were crimped in a similar fashion to the second version of the Super Profil.
 This frame featured a single crimp on either side of the top tube and a single crimp on either side of the down tube.

 You can see this crimp style in the following photos.
 Also note that there are no gold clovers in the seat stay caps as found on later models.